IvorySQL/IvorySQL/README.md

 ## Developer Formatting hooks and CI:
 - A pre-commit formatting hook is provided at `.githooks/pre-commit`.
 Enable it with `git config core.hooksPath .githooks`, or run `make enable-git-hooks` (equivalently `bash tools/enable-git-hooks.sh`).
 - The hook depends only on in-tree tools `src/tools/pgindent` and `src/tools/pg_bsd_indent`.
-On commit it formats staged C/C++ files with pgindent and re-adds them to the index.
+On commit it formats staged C/C++ files with pgindent and re-adds them to the staged area.
 - A Cirrus workflow `FormatCheck` runs `pgindent --check` on files changed in a PR.

 ## Contributing to the IvorySQL